TelosLabs/giving-connection/README.md

 Wait until you stop seeing the output scroll, then visit `localhost:3000` in your browser to see the project running!
 To stop the project at any time, press <kbd>Ctrl</kbd> + <kbd>C</kbd> in the terminal.

-ignore
-FIXME
-- Add .env directy to root of project from .env.template
+Note to self:
-- Gemfile bootsnap change
+- Gemfile bootsnap change required on MacOS

 ## Windows/Linux
 Space Needed: